How are float

 There are two classes of algorithms that take caches into account: cache-aware and cache-oblivious.
 Cache-aware algorithms assume or know the parameters of the cache, such as the number of caches, size of the block, number of blocks that fit into a cache,. . .
 This is often infeasible - most programs run on various hardware.
 Cache-oblivious algorithms do not know nor assume (almost) anything about caches, they just perform faster when a cache is present.

-An example of a simple cache-oblivious algorithm is a sequential scan of an array (general C-like array, not the Python array module): when an element is accessed, a sequence of bytes surrounding the element is cached.
+module): when an element is accessed, a sequence of bytes surrounding the element is cached.
 When the next element is accessed it is most likely already present in the cache (assuming some common block eviction strategy, like “last-used-evicted-first”).
 The number of cache misses is minimal (optimal) for a sequential array scan.

-On the other hand, scanning a linked list is inefficient with respect to caches.
-With reading one element and loading a block of surrounding bytes into the cache, no other element in the list is likely to be already present in the cache (assuming the list is arbitrarily long, and cache size is constant).
-Hence, reading almost every item makes a cache miss.
+is inefficient with respect to caches.
+With reading one element and loading a block of surrounding bytes into the cache, no other element in the list

-Hence, if the cache is about n times faster than the main memory, such a scan is about n times faster in an array than it is in a linked list (this is simplified and other factors influence the performance).
+times faster in an array than it is in a linked list (this is simplified and other factors influence the performance).

 For a deeper understanding of cache-oblivious algorithms, see the “Cache” chapter in Data Structures lecture notes by Mareš or Demaine 2002.